-If you are interested to learn more about my mastermind, you’re in the right place!
-I’ll share with you 1) a basic overview of what we’ve discussed in Q1 of the program and 2) snippets of interviews with current mastermind members about their experience so far.
+If you are interested to learn more about my business mastermind, you’re in the right place!
+I’ll share with you 1) a basic overview of what we’ve discussed in quarter 1 (Q1) of the program and 2) snippets of interviews with current mastermind members about their experience so far.

-An Overview of Q1 in the Mastermind Program
+An Overview of Quarter 1 in my Business Mastermind Program